• Skip to primary navigation

 Instructions

-• In a bowl, combine sugar, cornstarch and water.
-Mix well and set aside.
+• In a small bowl, combine sugar, cornstarch, and water.
+Mix until dissolved and set aside.

-• In a hot pan set to medium heat, add avocado oil and fry black bean paste for 2-3 minutes stirring constantly.
-Pour black bean paste and oil into a separate bowl, leaving about 1 tbsp of oil in the pan.
-Discard the excess oil in the bowl containing the black bean paste.
+• Heat oil in a large non-stick pan on medium heat.
+Fry the black bean paste for 2-3 minutes, stirring constantly.
+Transfer to a separate bowl, keeping 1 tablespoon of the oil in the pan.
+Strain off the excess oil in the bowl and reserve the black bean paste.

-• Fry pork belly in the same oiled pan until cooked and browned on edges.
+• Fry sliced pork belly in the same pan until cooked, browned on the edges and the fats release.
+Don't pour out the fat (this flavors the sauce).

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!